8-string guitar string gauge guide: F# standard, Drop E, and the lowest playable extended-range tunings

 Multi-scale 8-strings (Strandberg, Kiesel Vader, Mayones Duvell) run typically 25.5"-27" or 26.5"-28".
 The longer bass-side scale gives the low F# the same tension benefit as a single-scale 27"+ guitar; the shorter treble-side scale keeps high-string bends comfortable.

-25.5-inch single-scale 8-strings exist (early Schecter Hellraiser C-8, some custom builds) but are structurally borderline, the low F# at this scale needs a string heavy enough that articulation suffers and the bridge saddle sees more force than typical hardware was designed for.
+25.5-inch single-scale 8-strings exist (early Schecter Hellraiser C-8, some custom builds) but are structurally borderline.
+The low F# at this scale needs a string heavy enough that articulation suffers and the bridge saddle sees more force than typical hardware was designed for.

 Install notes specific to 8-string